Peaked cap: Canada

-Until recently the OPP's front line officers wore a black campaign hat, but has since reverted to the peaked cap.
-The RCMP only use the campaign hat for formal dress uniform or by members of the Musical Ride.
-Use of service cap by female officers are all but gone and replaced by peaked cap as unisex headwear.
-The only other headwear available is the turban for male Sikh police officers.
+Police forces across Canada also wear a peaked cap as a part of their dress uniforms or operational uniforms.
+Police peaked caps are typically coloured black with coloured cap band.
+The RCMP uses a yellow cap band, the Ontario Provincial Police uses a blue colour cap band, and the Sûreté du Québec uses a green band with yellow piping.
+Several other municipal police services in Canada use a red cap band.

 Hong Kong and Macau

 The peaked cap and peaked hat are worn as formal dress by members of the Hong Kong Disciplined Services (police, fire, customs/excise, immigration, etc.) with influence from the British colonial services.
 All caps use black as base colour.
 The crown is flat and round in shape.
 Female police officers' caps have a coloured band, no crown top and front of the brim is flat with sides/back folded upwards.
 Only members of the Hong Kong Police's Tactical units, Emergency unit, and motorcycle officers do not wear the peaked cap when on duty.

 Members of the Hong Kong Sea Cadet Corps, Hong Kong Adventure Corps and Hong Kong Air Cadet Corps (including the Ceremonial Squadron) use the British-based cap.

 The dress uniforms for the Public Security Police Force of Macau and the Corpo de Bombeiros de Macau utilises a peaked cap.
 However, most police officers in Macau wear berets or ball caps for patrol.